 Further to this, the number of stakeholders in a B2C purchase is generally quite low.
 Aside from big purchases like a car or a new kitchen, most transactions require only one person to be convinced.

 In a B2B sales culture, however, this is not the case.
 Investing in a new software system, for example, is a huge undertaking for a business.
-It requires careful consideration, ensuring it meets the business’s requirements, is handled through the correct departments, has a team standing by for its implementation, and so on.
+It requires careful consideration.
+The software needs to meet the business’s requirements.
+It has to be handled through the correct departments.
+The software has to have a team standing by for its implementation.

 There are also a lot more stakeholders to please in a B2B sales transaction.
 From your initial contact to the senior decision-makers in a firm (not to mention any teams impacted by the purchase), you’ll require a lot more people to sign off on a transaction before it can go through.